nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

 One big dict.
 Keys are device model names (e.g. 'EnviR').
 The purpose is to record information about specific models of meter.
-Values are also dicts with keys:
+Values are dicts with these keys:

 :model: (string) (required) The model name for this meter device.
 :model_url: (string) The URL with more information about this meter model.
 :manufacturer: (string)
 :manufacturer_url: (string)
-:sample_period: (number) (required) The meter's sample period
+:sample_period: (number) (required) The meter's nominal sample period
                (i.e. the length of time between consecutive samples) in seconds.
 :max_sample_period: (number) The maximum permissible length of time